The Many Potential Causes of Dry Ejaculation in Men

-If you feel an orgasm but fail to ejaculate, you might have experienced a dry orgasm.
-Also known as orgasmic anejaculation, a dry orgasm occurs when you climax but don't release any semen.
+If a man orgasms but fails to ejaculate, he may have experienced a dry orgasm.
+Also known as orgasmic anejaculation, a dry orgasm occurs when a man climaxes but doesn't release any semen.

 "Dry orgasms are when semen is produced, however, during the process of a sexual climax, it doesn't ejaculate out of the penis.
 Instead, it goes into a retrograde fashion back into the bladder," said Justin Houman, M.D., a reproductive urologist and men's health specialist at Tower Urology in Los Angeles.

 An orgasm could also be dry if there is no semen after a radical prostatectomy or the ejaculatory ducts are blocked, added Raevti Bole, M.D., a urology fellow at the Glickman Urological & Kidney Institute at Cleveland Clinic.

 While a dry orgasm may sound uncomfortable, it's usually not painful and does not affect your ability to get an erection or partake in sexual activity.
 But is a failure to ejaculate something to worry about?

 Male dry orgasm, or dry climax, can be caused by a number of factors.
 According to Bole, the most common explanations include the following: